dsuarezf/deploying-on-cloud-services/README.md

          'oc expose svc/s2i-ultra-tiny-http-service'
         Run 'oc status' to view your app.

 As we can see within the output, OpenShift uploads the code and creates a builder container based on the image *redhat-openjedk18-openshift*.

 The builder's log can be seen by typing:

     oc logs -f bc/s2i-ultra-tiny-http-service

-The container is deployed within a Kubernete's pod and run as a service, we can see the service status by typing:
+The container is deployed within a Kubernetes' pod and run as a service, we can see the service status by typing:

     oc get service

     NAME                          TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                      AGE
     s2i-ultra-tiny-http-service   ClusterIP   172.30.137.215   <none>        8080/TCP,8443/TCP,8778/TCP   6m

 The just deployed service run within a cluster with IP 172.30.137.215 and ports 8080, 8443 and 8778.

 The service can be exposed using: